braket.circuits.observables module

 Hermitian matrix as an observable.

-• display_name (str) – Name to use for an instance of this Hermitian matrix observable for circuit diagrams.
-Defaults to Hermitian.
+display_name (str) – Name to use for an instance of this Hermitian matrix observable for circuit diagrams.
+Defaults to

-ValueError – If matrix is not a two-dimensional square matrix, or has a dimension length that is not a positive power of 2, or is not Hermitian.
+is not a two-dimensional square matrix, is not Hermitian, or has a dimension length that is either not a positive power of 2 or, if targets is supplied, doesn’t match the size of targets.

 Examples